paul-stahura/zest/README.md

 Try the pre-sets!

 There's no wrong way to explore.
-This is your computational microscope.
 Point it wherever you want.

 ## The Joy of Just Looking

 You're not trying to solve anything.
 You're not writing a proof.
 You're not grinding through calculations.
 You're just... looking.
 Exploring.
 Noticing patterns.
 Following hunches.

-It's the same joy as peering through a telescope at Saturn's rings, examining pond water under a microscope, watching time-lapse video of plants growing.
+It's the same joy as peering through a telescope at Jupiter's moons, examining pond water under a microscope, watching time-lapse video of plants growing.

 There's wonder in observation.
 There's pleasure in seeing something beautiful.
 There's satisfaction in understanding through perception rather than derivation.

 The Riemann Zeta function has been studied since 1859.
 Riemann himself calculated the first few zeros by hand.
 Modern computers have found ten trillion more.
 But until tools like Zest, almost nobody could actually *see* what the function looks like as a living, breathing geometric object.

-If you really want to dig into the details, the terminology and the equations behind it, read this paper: [link]
+If you really want to dig into the details, the terminology and the equations behind it, read this paper: [Remainder Terms of the Riemann Zeta Function](https://drive.google.com/file/d/1BIfq9CWdIOipq5I-ILCNvK1xU0gVhN4Z/view?usp=sharing)

-**Welcome to the microscope.
-The spirals are waiting.**
+**The spirals are waiting.**

 ---